s265350/django-steam-signin/README.md

 ### Environment variables and SSL

-It's not necessary to have a certifcate if you don't run the website in docker but it's not bad the have a bit more security on the internet. (follow the above steps)
+It's not necessary to have a certifcate if you don't run the website in docker but it's not bad the have a bit more security on the internet. (follow the above 1. and 2. steps)

 ### 2. PostgreSQL